 — If you must use an extension cord, use the shortest and biggest cord.
 Don’t get a 50-foot cord if you need a three foot.

 — You can’t change a two-hole outlet to a three hole.
 Plug adapters are convenient, but they are never safe.

 — Most fans are designed for indoor use.
 If you use a fan on your porch or outside, never leave it unattended.
 Run it when you need it, then turn it off.

 — Don’t use your grill on your porch or under any roof.
+Even the best flat top grill could be prone to an accident.
 Use it 10 feet away from your house, even if it’s charcoal.
 Don’t bring it into the house if it rains.
 Any flame creates carbon monoxide, which kills people.

 You don’t see it or smell it, but it can kill you.

 — Don’t store your propane tank in your home or on your porch.

 — Always make sure your dryer vents are cleaned out and make sure they vent to the outside.
 Built up dust is a fire hazard.